craftcms/happy-lager/README.md

 * **Service Icon** _(Assets)_ – used to relate an icon to Services entries.
 * There are additional Assets fields within the “Article Body” and “Service Body” Matrix fields.

-:information_source: Watch the [Relations video](http://craftcms.com/features/relations) for an overview of Relations in Craft.

 #### Assets

 This site has the following [asset volumes](https://docs.craftcms.com/v3/assets.html):